-Evaporation Ponds
+Evaporation Pond

-- The internal partition embankment and the north-eastern external embankment would be breached and profiled to be a free-draining landform with runoff reporting to the natural environment. - Internal and external embankments and batters would be flattened to a maximum slope of 1V:3H (Black Range Minerals, 2000). - If there are any contaminated soils associated with the Project, these would be identified and remediated in accordance with the requirements of the NSW Contaminated Land Management Act 1997. - An approximate 0.5 m layer of soil (depending on the outcomes of trials) would be placed on the landform prior to revegetation (Black Range Minerals, 2000). - Following rehabilitation, endemic woodland land use would occur on the rehabilitated evaporation ponds.
+- The southern embankment would be removed and the area profiled to be a free-draining landform with runoff reporting to the natural environment. - If there are any contaminated soils associated with the evaporation pond area, these would be identified and remediated in accordance with the requirements of the NSW Contaminated Land Management Act 1997. - A layer of soil (depending on the outcomes of trials) would be placed on the landform prior to revegetation (Black Range Minerals, 2000). - Following rehabilitation, endemic woodland land use would occur on the rehabilitated evaporation pond.